 Set all your "Rain" layers to Screen, and unhide them.

 Now this is a bit too much.
-To fix this, give each of the rain layer a mask, select it, and go to Filter > Render > Clouds.
-This will reduce the effect and give the rain a more randomness.
-Also, set the "Noise" layer to 20% opacity.
+To fix this, give each of the rain layers a mask, select it, and go to Filter > Render > Clouds.
+This will reduce the effect and give the rain a bit more randomness.
+Also, set the "Noise" layer to 20% Opacity.

-Once you are satisfied with your work, CMD/CTRL + Click on the layer thumbnail to retrieve its selection, create a new empty group and create a mask out of the selection.
+Once you are satisfied with your work, Command/Control-Click on the layer thumbnail to retrieve its selection, create a new empty group, and create a mask out of the selection.
 Name the group "Floor Mask."

 Since our floor is soaked, it should reflect the things above it, including the sky.
-To do this, duplicate your "Sky" layer and place inside the "Floor Mask" folder.
-Flip it vertically (CMD/CTRL + T, right-click and select Flip-Vertical) and set it to 15% opacity.
-Notice at this step I brought back the previous Black & White filter above the "Pier" group.
+To achieve this, duplicate your "Sky" layer and place it inside the "Floor Mask" folder.
+Flip it vertically (Command/Control-T, right-click, and select Flip-Vertical) and set it to 15% Opacity.
+Notice that in this step I brought back the previous Black & White filter above the "Pier" group.

 Now we'll need to retrieve the selection from the area between the sky and the floor.
-To do so, retrieve the selection from the "Floor Mask" group's mask (CMD/CTRL + Click).
-Then, invert the mask (Select > Inverse), and CMD/CTRL + Alt + Click on the "Pier" group's mask.
-With the selection active, duplicate (CMD/CTRL + J) your base layer in order to get a copy of this particular area.
+To do so, retrieve the selection from the "Floor Mask" group's mask (Command/Control-Click).
+Then, invert the mask (Select > Inverse), and Command/Control-Alt-Click on the "Pier" group's mask.
+With the selection active, duplicate (Command/Control-J) your base layer in order to get a copy of this particular area.
 Name the new layer "Reflection."